petershin/liferay-learn/docs/liferay-cloud/latest/en/getting-started/configuring-your-bitbucket-repository.md

 | `LCP_CI_SCM_USERNAME`                  | [auth username]    |
 | `LCP_CI_SCM_BITBUCKET_BRANCH_PREFIXES` | [list of prefixes] |

+!!! important
+    For added security, store the value of `LCP_SI_SCM_TOKEN` in a [secret variable](../tuning-security-settings/managing-secure-environment-variables-with-secrets#referencing-secrets-from-environment-variables).

 Define `LCP_CI_SCM_USERNAME` as the user that [generated the app password](#generating-app-password-for-bitbucket).
 Define `LCP_CI_SCM_BITBUCKET_BRANCH_PREFIXES` as a list of all [prefixes used in your repository's branches](#checking-branch-types-and-prefixes), separated by spaces.

 After updating these environment variables, the Jenkins service restarts.
 Any pushed branches and pull requests in your new repository should now trigger.